What Is Justice?

 The learner will:

-- compare and contrast the terms just, fair, and equitable.
+- compare and contrast the terms just, fair, equal, and equitable.

-Read the following paragraph to the students and ask them to be ready to discuss and write definitions of fair, just, and equitable.
+Read the following paragraph aloud and tell them to be ready to discuss and write definitions of fair, just, equal, and equitable.

 Strand PHIL.I Definitions of Philanthropy